Summary ꙳ Objectives

 Why Join?
-Because it's fun, it fuels curiosity and outdoors experiences, it's community-driven, it helps tremendously the scientific community, so that in return we can do better at preserving the fabric of Life that Biodiversity is.
+Because it's fun, it fuels curiosity and outdoor experiences, it's community-driven, and it helps tremendously the scientific community so that in return we can do better at preserving the fabric of Life that Biodiversity is.

 Become an EwA iNaturalist and start adding your own observations.

 We never miss an opportunity to get outside as often as we can throughout the seasons.
 Life is busy for all, but we make sure we set an hour aside every week to explore our local biodiversity with our Nature journal and with the iNat Project App.

 Every time we go out for doing chores and such, we check for movements of birds and mammals, record trees and bugs, and pop out our journal for a quick sketch.
 Once home, we check our identifications by looking through our guides and browsing websites that list local species.
 Doing so we solidify our learning and knowledge, we get more familiar with our surroundings each time, and we grow our appreciation of what we have right here at home.

 Why is biodiversity so important? by Preshoff, K. (TED Education)